dashpay/docs/introduction/features.rst

 PrivateSend
 ===========

-PrivateSend gives you true financial privacy by obscuring the origins of your funds.
-All the Dash in your wallet is comprised of different "inputs", which you can think of as separate, discrete coins.
-PrivateSend uses an innovative process to mix your inputs with the inputs of at least two other people in a single transaction, so the value in Dash never leaves your wallet.
+PrivateSend is an implementation of decentralized, noncustodial CoinJoin.
+PrivateSend gives you consumer grade financial privacy by shuffling your Dash with other users.
+All the Dash in your wallet consists of different inputs, which you can think of as separate, discrete coins.
+It uses an innovative process to join your inputs with the inputs of at least two other people in a single transaction, so the value in Dash never leaves your wallet.
 You retain control of your money at all times.